 We are especially thankful for Medical Fosters who offer comfort and love to terminally ill dogs by providing a safe, loving home environment where dogs receive daily care and companionship during their final days, weeks, or months.
 Allowing a dog to settle into a caring home where they experience real joy is profoundly rewarding.

-One of our sweetest dogs, Henry, has been diagnosed with Muscular Dystrophy.
-In dogs, Muscular Dystrophy is an inherited disease that causes progressive weakness and wasting of muscles due to a defect in the gene that produces dystrophin, a protein vital for muscle strength and mobility.
+One of our sweetest dogs, Henry, was diagnosed with “degenerative, regenerative, and mild inflammatory myopathy” in his muscles.
+In dogs, “muscular dystrophy” is an inherited disease that causes progressive weakness and wasting of muscles due to a defect in the gene that produces dystrophin, a protein vital for muscle strength and mobility.
+While Henry does not have muscular dystrophy DNA markers, he has MDR1 and other notable genetic mutations.

-While this news is difficult, we want to assure everyone that Henry is surrounded by love, comfort, and the very best care from his medical foster mom.
+This news is difficult, but we want to assure everyone that Henry is surrounded by love, comfort, and the very best care from his medical foster mom.
 We are committed to making sure that Henry enjoys every moment with dignity and happiness, and that his foster mom has all the support needed to manage Henry’s condition.

 Follow Henry’s Facebook and Instagram accounts